Hive Digital

 Matthew Kay:

-And then as soon as you zoom out a little bit, I’m sure SparkToro would then be able to [inaudible 00:53:09] in some way and give you some insight into where people are talking about that thing that you do more broadly.
+And then as soon as you zoom out a little bit, I’m sure SparkToro would then be able to in some way and give you some insight into where people are talking about that thing that you do more broadly.
 But yeah, I think that’s pretty much on the money there as far as a little bit more B2C in the aggregate, but if re-contextualized a bit, could be applicable to a different context.

 Sheffield Pulley: